 We operate several other businesses which are subject to local regulation and are required to maintain certain levels of regulatory capital.
-As of December 31, 2018, other required regulatory capital was \$17 million and was primarily included in restricted cash and financial investments, at fair value in the

-Consolidated Balance Sheets.
+As of December 31, 2019, other required regulatory capital was \$11 million and was primarily included in restricted cash and financial investments in the Consolidated Balance Sheets.